August Möbs

 August Möbs (8 August 1908 – 4 February 1944) was a German footballer.

 He came to Eintracht Frankfurt from VfB Friedberg.
-For the Eagles Möbs scored loads of goals and reached with Eintracht the final rounds for the German championship in 1932 and 1933.
+For the Eagles Möbs scored 70 goals and reached with Eintracht the final rounds for the German championship in 1932 and 1933.
 In 1932 he lost with his club in the final match to Bayern Munich.
 On 4 February 1944, during World War II, Möbs was killed in an allied air raid on the Northern boroughs of Frankfurt.